cchudzicki-ocw-testing/3.020-spring-2021/content/pages/assignments.md

 Materials for solar energy capture and conversion
 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

-In order to approach and present on your chosen topic, you will need to perform independent research.
+In order to approach and present your chosen topic, you will need to perform independent research.
 Ideally, the research process for your presentation will become useful background as you focus your research for the literature review.

 #### Preparing your Presentation